fsprojects/Paket/docs/content/faq.md

 1. Analyse your `packages.config` files and extract the referenced packages into a paket.dependencies file.
 2. Convert each `packages.config` file to a paket.references file.
 This is very easy - you just have to remove all the XML and keep the package names.
 3. Run [paket install](paket-install.html) with the `--hard` flag.
 This will analyze the dependencies, generate a paket.lock file, remove all the old package references from your project files and replace them with equivalent `Reference`s in a syntax that can be managed automatically by Paket.
-4. (Optional) Raise corresponding issue [here](https://github.com/fsprojects/Paket/issues) so that we can make the comand even better.
+4. (Optional) Raise corresponding issue [here](https://github.com/fsprojects/Paket/issues) so that we can make the command even better.

-## Why should I commit the lock file?

-Committing the [`paket.lock` file](lock-file.html) to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when [`paket install`](paket-install.html) is run.

-If your project is an application you should always commit the [`paket.lock` file](lock-file.html).

-If your project is a library then you probably want to commit it as well.
-There are rare cases where you always want to test you lib against the latest version of your dependencies, but we recommend to set up a second CI build instead.
-This new build should be run regularly (maybe once a day) and execute [`paket update`](paket-update.html) at the beginning.
-This will ensure that you get notified whenever a dependency update breaks your library.

 ## Does Paket allow groups like bundler does?